nasa-jpl/autoRIFT/README.md

        testAutorift.py -m I1 -s I2

-where "I1" and "I2" are the images as defined in the instructions below.
+where "I1" and "I2" are the reference and test images as defined in the instructions below.

 ### 3.3 Radar image over user-defined geographic-coordinate grid